 It is recommended for faculty and staff to add this confidentiality statement to their email signature:

 CONFIDENTIALITY NOTICE: This electronic mail transmission and any documents accompanying it may contain confidential information, protected by the Family Educational Rights and Privacy Act.
 Please protect the privacy of this information and do not forward this email.
 If you have received this transmission in error, please immediately notify the sender to arrange for the return of the message and any attached documents.

 Communicating with faculty, staff, and students via personal email addresses is strongly discouraged although not prohibited.
 For security and accountability purposes, it is recommended that someone communicate via email with others using UNF email addresses only.
 Staff may communicate with students who have requested non-disclosure only if the UNF email address is used.
 The staff member should always err on the side of caution and may opt to not provide information via email if s/he believes the information should not be released via that method and that the student should come into the office instead.

 Example: A student who has a privacy hold calls and wishes to speak with you about his record.
 Can you discuss his record over the phone?

 Answer: A student with a privacy hold must conduct all business in person after presenting photo identification.

 Example: You receive a call from parents who inform you that they have been paying for their son to attend UNF every term for the last three years.
 They are concerned because they don’t hear much from him about school.
-They tell you they suspect that their son may no longer be enrolled.
+They tell you that they suspect their son may no longer be enrolled.
 You look up his record and learn that he was dismissed more than a year ago.
 How do you respond to the parents?